 What’s the best piece of advice you’ve received?

 Focus on the things you can control and don’t waste time on things you can’t.
 There’s a lot of things out of our control that can cause stress, worry and anxiety.
-By not getting caught up in uncontrollable things, we’ll have more time and energy for the important things in life where we can make a positive impact.
+By not getting caught up in things outside of your control, you’ll have more time and energy for the important things in life where you can make a positive impact.